Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/proposal/proposalT2.md

 # Problem description

-Brief overview of the problem, context and engineering approach to tackle the problem.
+Brief overview of the problem, context and engineering approach to tackle the problem, and explaining our approach in brief.

-# Presentation of the proposal

-## Assisted Passive Cooling

-### Summary

 Assisted Passive Cooling is the process of continuously cooling the bulk water storage through indirect means.
 The aim is to achieve a drop of temperature of 3-5 degrees of the main tank through evaporative, radiative or other assisted passive cooling means.
+Timothy to complete

+# Presentation of the proposal
+Need to upload slides as pdf somehow

 ### Types of Passive Cooling